F. P. Raynham: Flying career

-Raynham began flying young; he was only 17 when he gained his Aviator's Certificate (no.85) in 1911 on a Roe biplane at Brooklands.
-Even before that he had experimented with the Neale VI monoplane.
-As well as piloting for A.V.
-Roe and Martinsyde amongst others, he flew alongside early British flyers like Tommy Sopwith, Harry Hawker, Gordon Bell and Ronald Kemp.
+Raynham flying began when he was 17, and gained Aviator's Certificate no.85 in 1911 on a Roe biplane at Brooklands.
+Before that he had experimented with the Neale VI monoplane.
+He was a pilot for A.V.
+Roe, Martinsyde and others, and flew alongside early British flyers such as Tommy Sopwith, Harry Hawker, Gordon Bell and Ronald Kemp.

 He was the first man successfully to recover from a spin, entered whilst flying in cloud in an Avro biplane in 1911, though he did not know how he had done it.

 On 24 October 1912, in pursuit of the British Empire Michelin Trophy No.1 for the longest flight by a British pilot in an all-British aircraft, he flew for 7.5 hr in an Avro G. He seemed to have won the £500 prize, only for Harry Hawker to set a longer time just an hour later.
 This was the first of a series of competitive near misses.

 Raynham did much of the test and development flying on the Avro 504.
 He flew it for the first time on 18 September 1913 then, two days later gained fourth place in the second Aerial Derby at Hendon, averaging 66.5 mph (107 kmh).
 On 29 September Avro responded to Blackburn Aircraft's challenge to a 100-mile race around Leeds, York and other northern towns, pitting the 504 prototype against the Blackburn Type I piloted by Harold Blackburn.
 This race, known as the Wars of the Roses, took place on 2 October and was won by the Yorkist Blackburn, after the Lancastrian Avro had to put down in bad weather.
 In a newsworthy flight on 14 February 1914, Raynham flew the prototype 504 to a height of 15,000 ft (4,600 m) over Brooklands then made a deliberately unpowered 20 mile (32 km) glide to Hendon.
 A few days later he set an official UK passenger carrying altitude record of 14,420 ft (4,395 m) in the 504.

 During World War I he was a Martinsyde test pilot.
 Immediately afterwards he was one of several British aviators competing for the Daily Mail transatlantic non-stop crossing prize but his Martinsyde Raymor biplane twice crashed, overladen, on take off from St John's, Newfoundland in 1919.
 Uninjured and back in Europe, Raynham competed in the 1920 Gordon Bennett trophy at Etampes in a Martinsyde Semiquaver, though engine failure prevented a finish.
 In the King's Cup air race of 1922, flying a Martinsyde F6, he came a close second to F. L. Barnard.